Hallwang Clinic

-The Hallwang Clinic is a private oncology clinic based in Dornstetten founded in 2014.
+The Hallwang Clinic is a private oncology clinic based in Dornstetten, Germany, founded in 2014.
 It is known for selling unproven and ineffective therapies alongside more conventional cancer treatments.

 Therapies

 In addition to conventional therapies, the clinic offers a large variety of unproven and pseudoscientific treatments including homeopathy, orthomolecular medicine and ozone therapy.

 Most of these are not available on the United Kingdom's National Health Service (NHS).
 The clinic is accused of exaggerating the likely effectiveness of the treatments it sells.